Boca Raton Bowl

 The Boca Raton Bowl is an annual National Collegiate Athletic Association (NCAA) sanctioned post-season Division I Football Bowl Subdivision (FBS) college football bowl game played in Boca Raton, Florida, since December 2014 on the campus of Florida Atlantic University (FAU) at FAU Stadium.
 Winners of the game received the Howard Schnellenberger championship trophy, named for the football head coach at FAU from 2001 to 2011.

-From 2020 through 2023, the bowl was sponsored by RoofClaim.com.
-Previous sponsors were Cheribundi (2017–2019) and Marmot (2015).

 History

 The bowl was founded on October 10, 2013, and was first played in December 2014 as one of the 2014–15 bowl games.

 The bowl is owned and operated by ESPN Events, in partnership with Good Karma Brands (owner of the local ESPN Radio affiliate WESP).
 On October 6, 2015, Marmot, an outdoor clothing and sporting goods company, was announced as the title sponsor of the game.
 On December 1, 2017, Cheribundi, a New York–based beverage company, was announced as the new title sponsor.
+From 2020 through 2023, the bowl was sponsored by RoofClaim.com.
+On November 20, 2025, Bush Brothers and Company was announced as the new title sponsor, rebranding the game as the Bush's Boca Raton Bowl of Beans.
+The deal expired after the 2025 season.